timothyylim/imperial-exam-solutions/CO526-Databases/2015_Past_Paper.md

 Question 2 a) ii)

-Yes, EXCEPT ALL would have the effect of turning both 'SELECT acode FROM airline' and 'SELECT flag_carrier FROM country' into sets.
+Yes, EXCEPT ALL would have the effect of turning both 'SELECT acode FROM airline' and 'SELECT flag_carrier FROM country' from sets into bags.
 This means that if there were duplicate acodes in airline and only one instance of that acode (as flag_carrier) in country then only one instance of acode in airline would be excluded by EXCEPT ALL.